tashsmit/unit-2/lessons/11_Notifications.md

 ### Do Now (Afternoon)

-Modify your Do Now app so that when the user clicks on the notification, it opens up a new activity.
+Modify your Do Now app so that when the user clicks on the notification, it opens up the new activity.

 ### Lesson (Afternoon)

 #### Actions

 A notification can trigger a variety of different actions.
-To set the Activity that is opened
+To set the Activity that is opened, create a `PendingIntent` object.
+This object can then be passed to the `NotificationCompat.Builder` object with several different methods.
+Use the `setContentIntent()` method to set the Activity that gets called when the user clicks on the notification.

 ##### PendingIntent

 #### Lock Screen